-As of September 30, 2015, we had approximately \$111.4 million of cash, cash equivalents and investments, consisting of \$55.8 million of cash and cash equivalents, \$44.1 million of short-term investments and \$11.5 million of restricted cash and investments.
-We believe that the balance of our cash, cash equivalents and investments as of September 30, 2015, together with the net proceeds of approximately \$120.0 million received from our common stock offering completed on October 9, 2015, is sufficient to fund our current operational plan for the next twelve months.
-We may pursue additional cash resources through public or private financings, establish credit or debt facilities or collaborate with, or license our technology to, other companies.
+As of March 31, 2016, we had approximately \$140.6 million of cash, cash equivalents and investments, consisting of \$38.0 million of cash and cash equivalents, \$91.2 million of short-term investments and \$11.5 million of restricted cash and investments.
+We believe that our balance of cash, cash equivalents and investments is sufficient to fund our current operational plan for at least the next twelve months.
+As of December 31, 2014, we had completed all development activities under the agreements with the DoD.
+We are currently exploring possibilities for funding, collaboration and other avenues to support further development of these Ebola, Marburg and influenza product candidates.
+Without funding from the U.S. government, we would likely curtail certain infectious disease research and development efforts, though we may pursue additional cash resources through public or private financings, seek additional government funding and establish collaborations with or license our technology to other companies.

-The likelihood of our long-term success must be considered in light of the expenses, difficulties and delays frequently encountered in the development and commercialization of new pharmaceutical products, competitive factors in the marketplace, the risks associated with our industry and the complex regulatory environment in which we operate.
-There can be no assurance that we will ever achieve significant revenue or profitable operations.
+The likelihood of our long-term success must be considered in light of the expenses, difficulties and delays frequently encountered in the development and commercialization of new pharmaceutical products, competitive factors in the marketplace, the risks associated with government sponsored programs and the complex regulatory environment in which we operate.
+There can be no assurance that we will ever achieve commercialization, significant revenue or profitable operations.